microsoft/playwright/docs-src/api-body.md

 ## async method: Page.setViewportSize

 In the case of multiple pages in a single browser, each page can have its own viewport size.
+However, [`method:
-However, [browser.newContext()]() allows to set viewport size (and more) for all pages in the context at once.
+Browser.newContext`]() allows to set viewport size (and more) for all pages in the context at once.

 `page.setViewportSize` will resize the page.
 A lot of websites don't expect phones to change size, so you should set the viewport size before navigating to the page.